Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Experiments

 \subsection{Ablation Study}

-To better understand the impact of each component in our MTARD, we conduct a set of ablation studies.
-The baseline denotes using a clean teacher and a robust teacher to guide the student from clean and robust aspects, respectively, where the weight $w_{nat}$ and $w_{adv}$ are constant at 0.5.
-Baseline+NLB term denotes adding the Normalization Loss Balance (NLB) algorithm to dynamically adjust the weight $w_{nat}$ and $w_{adv}$ based on the Baseline.
-Baseline+EBB term denotes adding the Entropy-Based Balance (EBB) algorithm to dynamically adjust the $\tau_{nat}$ and $\tau_{adv}$ based on the Baseline.
-MTARD is the final version of our method.
-The performance is shown in Fig. \ref{fig:result1}.
-The change of total loss $L_{total}$ is shown in Fig. \ref{fig:result2}, and the change of relative loss $\tilde{L}_{nat}$ and $\tilde{L}_{adv}$ is shown in Fig. \ref{fig:result3}.
-Meanwhile, the change for the teacher's information entropy is shown in Fig. \ref{fig:result4}.
+To better understand the impact of each component in our B-MTARD, we conduct a set of ablation studies.
+The baseline denotes using a clean teacher and a robust teacher to guide the student from both aspects, respectively, where the weight $w_{nat}$ and $w_{adv}$ are constant at 0.5.
+Baseline+NLB term denotes adding the Normalization Loss Balance (NLB) algorithm to dynamically adjust the weight $w_{nat}$ and $w_{adv}$ based on the Baseline, {which is also the method in our ECCV version (MTARD) \cite{zhao2022enhanced}.} Baseline+EBB term denotes adding the Entropy-Based Balance (EBB) algorithm to dynamically adjust the $\tau_{nat}$ and $\tau_{adv}$ based on the Baseline, {where the weight $w_{nat}$ and $w_{adv}$ are constant at 0.5}.
+B-MTARD is the final version of our method, {which applies both Normalization Loss Balance and Entropy-Based Balance algorithm.} The performance is shown in Fig. \ref{fig:result1}.
+The change of total loss $L_{total}$ in the training process is shown in Fig. \ref{fig:result2}, and the change of relative loss $\tilde{L}_{nat}$ and $\tilde{L}_{adv}$ in the training process is shown in Fig. \ref{fig:result3}.
+The change for the teacher's information entropy in the training process is shown in Fig. \ref{fig:result4}.

-In Fig. \ref{fig:result1}, MTARD's improvement brought by each component is remarkable, which shows its effectiveness.
+In Fig. \ref{fig:result1}, B-MTARD's improvement brought by each component is remarkable, which shows its effectiveness.
 Multiple teachers positively affect the student model to learn with both clean and robust accuracy.
-However, it is not enough to mitigate the trade-off between accuracy and robustness without the Entropy-based Balance algorithm and the Normalization Loss Balance algorithm.
+However, it is not enough to mitigate the trade-off between accuracy and robustness without the Entropy-based Balance algorithm and the Normalization Loss Balance algorithm, {both of them can further enhance the W-Robust performance.}